vancura/webvr-bootstrap-typescript/README.md

 This is a simple WebVR/Three.js bootstrap on top of webvr-polyfill in TypeScript, with BrowserSync, powered by Gulp.

+You can see the live example at http://codepen.io/vancura/pen/AXZRoL?editors=111.

 Some other features:

 * normalize-css